AidaDSP/AidaDSP.github.io/aida_dsp_stompbox.md

 ### Turn your audio expertise into a finalized product

 - Are there some equalization schemes that you use often in your studio?
-So why not to put them inside a pedal so you can use them also during rehersals or when you work on the road?
+Together we can render them inside a pedal and you will forget about opening the Pc or installing your software to someone'else DAW.
 - Do you like the sound of some compressor presets that you use with your favourite plugin on your DAW?
-Put them into a pedal, this will ease your job both while recording (both you or your customers) or during production.
+Together we can put them into a pedal, this will ease your job both while recording bands or during production, since the effect will be exactly in the position where it should be from the beginning
 - Are you a producer?
-It's easier to convince a musician to play through a stompbox since can be used together with their own instrumentation, but a the same time helps you in keeping that particular sound idea that you had for their album
+It's easier to convince a musician to play through a stompbox since generally speaking they can be used together with their own instrumentation and is much easier for them to interface with it.
+But a the same time helps you in keeping that particular sound idea that you have in mind without using a lot of plugins on your DAW later.

 ### Endless options and combinations